Bottom Line Up Front (BLUF)

 Contract Disputes in Commercial Construction

 Construction contract disputes are a staple of litigation in Fairfax, Loudoun, and surrounding counties.
 I frequently handle cases where developers, general contractors, and subcontractors clash over payment, delays, or scope changes.
-In Virginia, a party’s failure to fulfill the terms of a construction contract (for example, a contractor not completing work, or an owner not paying on time) is a breach that can entitle the wronged party to expectation damages – essentially, the cost to put them in the position as if the contract had been performed.
-I’ve seen disputes over “pay-when-paid” clauses (the timing of payment from the owner to the GC to subs) and indemnification clauses (one party agreeing to cover the other’s liability).
-Notably, Virginia law has evolved on these issues in recent years:
+In Virginia, a party’s failure to fulfill the terms of a construction contract is a breach that can entitle the wronged party to expectation damages.
+I’ve seen disputes over “pay-when-paid” clauses and indemnification clauses.
+Virginia law has evolved significantly: the anti-indemnity statute (Va.
+Code § 11-4.1) makes it void to require a subcontractor to indemnify a GC for the GC’s own negligence, and effective January 1, 2023, pay-if-paid clauses are banned.
+Construction contract claims are subject to Virginia’s 5-year statute of limitations for written contracts.

 Soil and Structural Issues: Foundations to Failures